MrSwitch/hello.js/README.md

 For providers which support only OAuth1 or OAuth2 with Explicit Grant, the authentication flow needs to be signed with a secret key that may not be exposed in the browser.
 HelloJS gets round this problem by the use of an intermediary webservice defined by `oauth_proxy`.
 This service looks up the secret from a database and performs the handshake required to provision an `access_token`.
 In the case of OAuth1, the webservice also signs subsequent API requests.

-**Quick start:** Register your client_id + client_secret at the OAuth Proxy service, [Register your App](https://auth-server.herokuapp.com/)
+**Quick start:** Register your Client ID and secret at the OAuth Proxy service, [Register your App](https://auth-server.herokuapp.com/)

 The default proxy service is [https://auth-server.herokuapp.com/](https://auth-server.herokuapp.com/).
-Developers may add their own network registration AppID/client_id and secret to this service in order to get up and running.
+Developers may add their own network registration Client ID and secret to this service in order to get up and running.
 Alternatively recreate this service with [node-oauth-shim](https://npmjs.org/package/oauth-shim).
 Then override the default `oauth_proxy` in HelloJS client script in `hello.init`, like so...

 ```javascript